Variability of echo state network prediction horizon for partially observed dynamical systems: Methods of analysis

 \subsection{Using RC to reconstruct the system dynamics from partial observations}

-When the output $\mathbf y(t)$ of the ESN, or some function of it, is fed back as the input at next time $\mathbf u(t+1)$, the ESN is an autonomous dynamical system during the prediction phase and a natural question is whether this can be used to ``simulate'' other dynamical systems.
-Indeed this idea has been investigated quite extensively since the introduction of ESN in Ref.~\onlinecite{jaeger2001echo}.
-Most of these studies have used ESN with both the input and output to be of the same dimension as the dynamical system being studied.
+When the output $\mathbf y(t)$ of the ESN, or some function of it, is fed back as the input $\mathbf u(t+1)$ at the next time, the ESN acts as an autonomous dynamical system and thus can be used to predict time series of arbitrary lengths.
+A natural question is how well it can ``simulate'' other dynamical systems.
+Indeed this idea has been investigated quite extensively since the introduction of ESN in the work of Jaeger.~\cite{jaeger2001echo} Most of these studies have used ESN with both the input and output to be of the same dimension as the dynamical system being studied.
 The main aim of this paper is to study how well the ESN can approximate a given dynamical system in the case when we use only a part of the state space as an input and/or output to the ESN.
 These will be distinguished as full or partial state input and full or partial state output.
 We now describe the details of such a methodology in this section.

 Consider an autonomous dynamical system of dimension $n$ given by Eq.~\eqref{eq:dynamical_system}.